attogram/clean-repo-games/README.md

 ### Nudging maintainers to get clean

-* You are encouraged to also create a pull request to the original game repository, containing your new clean version
+* You are encouraged to create a pull request to the original game repository, containing your new clean version

 ## The Games List